Jimmy Corrigan The Smartest Kid On Earth

 - Dysfunctional Family

 - In the Blood: In the end, Jimmy, his father, his grandfather, his great grandfather and even his adopted stepsister are lonely characters that perpetuate an endless cycle of abandonment.
+Though the ending suggests Jimmy finally meets someone he can connect with.

-- Expy: Similarities between "The Smartest Kid On Earth" and Stewie Griffin can be seen, but this (as confirmed by Word Of God) is coincidental.
+- Expy: Similarities between "The Smartest Kid On Earth" and Stewie Griffin can be seen, but this (as confirmed by Word of God) is coincidental.

 - Actually, "The Smartest Kid On Earth" has been around in Ware's comics since 1991, Family Guy since 1999, so this would make Stewie the Expy.
 Seth denies this, though.